Insectivores

 Scientific Name: Echinops telfairi

 Our lesser hedgehog tenrecs (Echinops telfairi) are used for mobile zoo programs and are favorites of our volunteers.
 They look like a hedgehog, but they are not.
-Tenrecs can roll into a ball like a hedgehog, but the muscles controlling their spines are not a specialized.
-Tenrecs are slightly smaller than hedgehogs and have a short tail covered with spines.
+There are 25 species of tenrec which are mostly found on Madagascar, but some are native to mainland Africa.
+Their closest relatives are moles and shrews.
+A tenrec’s coat is made up of thick, stiff hairs that look very much like spines or quills.
+Its belly is covered with short, soft fur.
+When scared, tenrecs curl up in a ball with their spines erect to protect them from predators.
 If rolling into a ball does not keep a predator away, the tenrec goes on the offensive, charging at the intruder with their teeth bared.
 Don’t upset a tenrec!